jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Even if it drives our economy to shit, and makes our jobs suck.

-<div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/FavorableDamagedFirefly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FabulousSecondhandBurro' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _We've held onto the management culture of the era of mass-production.
 We need to evolve a new work culture to optimize our economy and lives.
 "Suffering" based employment will go away in the era of mass-collaboration.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).
-[Reader Mode.](https://gfycat.com/ifr/FavorableDamagedFirefly)_
+[Reader Mode.](https://gfycat.com/fabuloussecondhandburro)_

 ## Upgrade

 Left/Right and the economic policy of mass-production together made a player god that was custom-designed to defeat poverty.

 It worked!
 We should all be thankful for how hard our ancestors worked in the Industrial Age.
-And this is all our ancestors, from every country, nationality, and religion in the world.
+And this is all our predecessors, from every country, nationality, and religion in the world.

 But now we all have new technology and a new list of problems.

-Pick any problem today, from climate change to endless government regulations, and ask if mass-production can solve it?
+Pick any problem today, from climate change to endless government regulations.
+How can a production line of products fundamentally solve these issues?

-It can't.
+A mass production machine can put clothes on our backs, pencils in our hands, and maybe create enough green products to lower carbon emission.
+But making lots of stuff doesn't solve traffic, obesity, or BS jobs.

-To overcome them, we have to evolve our work culture to use modern technology more productively.
-This new economic policy is what Techvolution fights for.
-And here's why it's called digital mass-collaboration.
+To overcome modern problems, we have to evolve our work culture to use advanced technology more productively.
+That's why, just as Left/Right gave regular people the freedom to invent, work, and buy things in the mass-production era.
+Techvolution gives you the freedom to work and live inside the economy of the Internet Age.

+And here's why that new economy is called digital mass-collaboration.

-Just like the steam engine was invented before mass-production officially started.
-Internet Age technology seeded digital mass-collaboration a long time ago.
+Just like protagonists invented the steam engine before mass-production officially started.
+Internet Age protagonists seeded digital mass-collaboration a long time ago.
 Starting way back in 1843, inventors like Ada Lovelace, Vannevar Bush, and Alan Turing were already building the first experimental computers.
 At the same time, writers like H.G.
 Wells, Isaac Asimov, and Gene Roddenberry imagined what politics, economics, and life would be like when advanced computers powered the world.

 These authors' stories, such as _War of the Worlds_, _I, Robot_, and _Star Trek_ thought of a future so hard to grasp people called it science fiction.